McHardex/rickandmorty/README.md

 The Rick and Morty API is filled with canonical information as seen on the TV show.
 This project is a work to preview some Rick and Morty Characters.

+These includes:
+- [x] Character Information
+- [x] Origin and Location information
+- [x] Name of the chapters the character is featured on ...

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file